Monday, December 30, 2024

 Usually hypertension is diagnosed with two elevated blood pressures on two separate visits to your doctor’s office.
 There are stages of hypertension:

-Classification Systolic pressure Diastolic pressure
+Classification Systolic pressure (upper no.) Diastolic pressure (lower no.)

 mmHg mmHg